Quantum GraviElectro Dynamics: Feynman rules

-have a dynamic degree and are physically observable in the quantum field theory, similar to the polarization vector of the transversely polarised photon in the QED.
+have a dynamic degree and are physically observable in the quantum field theory, similar to the polarisation vector of the transversely polarised photon in the QED.
 We use representations $\lambda=2=:\bm{+}$ and $\lambda=3=:\bm{\times}$ according to the standard convention.
-Polarization vectors
+Two polarisation vectors,

-correspond to a scalar vierbein and a longitudinally polarised vierbein, respectively. polarization vectors satisfy the covariant gauge condition for the on-shell momentum $\tilde{p}_\mu=(\tilde{p},0,0,\tilde{p})$ as
+correspond to a scalar vierbein and a longitudinally polarised vierbein, respectively.
+Polarisation vectors satisfy the covariant constraint for the on-shell momentum $\tilde{p}_\mu=(\tilde{p},0,0,\tilde{p})$ as

-for $\lambda=\bm{+},\bm{\times},s$.
+for $\lambda\in\{\bm{+},\bm{\times},s\}$.

-\paragraph{spin-connection:} The Fourier transformation of the spin-connection field provides a polarization vector in the momentum space, such that:
+\paragraph{Spin connection (Figure \ref{fig1}-(d)):} The discussion is entirely parallel to that of the photon field.
+The Fourier transformation of the spin connection field yields a polarisation vector in the momentum space such that:

-In contrast to the Vierbein field defined on the global manifold, the spin connection field is defined on the local inertial manifold after Romanising the subscripts.
+In contrast to the Vierbein field defined in the global manifold, the spin connection field is described in the local inertial manifold after Romanising the subscripts.
 Its Fourier transform is, therefore, well-defined in inertial space.
-The equation of motion for the free spin-connection field $\omega_{\bcdot}^{ \bcdot a}$ shown in (\ref{deltaomega}) is the same as that of a photon; thus, the Fock space of a free vierbein operator is the same as that of a photon, too.
-We set a canonical quantisation condition of an equal-time commutation relation on creation and annihilation operators of physical spin-connection fields as
+The equation of motion for the free spin connection field shown in (\ref{deltaomega}) is the same as that of a photon; thus, the Fock space of a free vierbein operator is the same as that of a photon.
+We set a canonical quantisation condition of an equal-time commutation relation on creation and annihilation operators of physical spin connection fields as

-Consequently, a polarisation vector of the spin-connection field in the momentum space has null physical dimension.
+Consequently, a polarisation vector of the spin connection field in the momentum space has null physical dimension.